 | Gozney Roccbox | ~950°F | Gas (wood optional) | Pizza only | ~$500 |

 The pattern is clear: the gas ovens win on raw heat and pure-Neapolitan speed, while the Ninja wins on price, plug-in convenience, no fire to tend, and do-it-all versatility.
 If your only goal is the fastest, hottest, most authentic Neapolitan char, a gas oven from our best gas pizza oven guide is the better tool.
 If you want one affordable appliance that makes excellent everyday pizza and smokes, roasts, and air fries, the Ninja is hard to beat.
+Cross-shopping the cheapest true-Neapolitan gas option instead?
+See our Solo Stove Pi Prime review, or read our full Ninja vs Ooni head-to-head to see exactly where the value oven gains and loses ground against the category’s live-fire specialist.

 Who should buy it